 - Dogs: Allowed On A Leash

 Want to explore an abandoned gold mine deep in the canyons of the San Gabriel Mountains?
 If so, I have just the perfect trail for you.

-The Dawn Mine Trail via Sunset Ridge is a 6-mile round trip hike to an abandoned gold mine near the city of Altadena, California.
-It’s a heavily trafficked, easy to moderate trail that is best to hike in the fall to spring months.
-The elevation gain of the trail is about 1,600 feet or more.
-Dogs are welcomed but must be leashed.
+The Dawn Mine Trail via Sunset Ridge is a 4.66-mile round trip hike to a mine near the city of Altadena, California.
+It’s a heavily trafficked, moderate trail that begins on a paved road but quickly converts to a dirt trail which leads hikers to the scenic canyon floor.

 Dawn Mine Trail Map

 powered by Advanced iFrame.
 Get the Pro version on CodeCanyon.

 Click the link to be redirected to the Dawn Mine Trailhead via Google Maps: 34.214819, -118.147778